Also called: Somnambulism

 To help keep your sleepwalker out of harm's way:

 - Try not to wake a sleepwalker because this might scare your child.
-Instead, gently guide him or her back to bed.
+Instead, gently guide them back to bed.

-- Lock the windows and doors, in your child's bedroom and throughout your home, in case your young sleepwalker decides to wander.
+- Lock the windows and doors in your child's bedroom and throughout your home in case your young sleepwalker wanders.
 You may consider extra locks or child safety locks on doors.
 Keep keys out of reach for kids who are old enough to drive.

 - To prevent falls, don't let your sleepwalker sleep in a bunk bed.